timmussack/Ratings-Reviews-Service/README.md

 ## Progress Narrative

-- Four csv files were provided at the beginning of the project.
-The relational structure of the data led me to choose Postgres as a Data Base Management system.
-I used sql script files help complete the ETL process programatically.
-I then wrote and tested sql queries to create, read and update on the data base.
-After indexing appropriate columns, queries ran around 5-35 ms. The slowest queries are SELECT reviews statements with over 50 records for the given product id.
+- Four csv files were provided to me at the beginning of the project.
+The relational structure of the data led me to choose -Postgres as a database management system.
+I wrote sql script files to build the database & complete the ETL process programatically.
+I then wrote and tested sql queries to create, read and update records in the data base.
+After indexing appropriate columns, queries took around 5-35 ms to run.
+The slowest queries are SELECT reviews statements with approximately 50 or more records for the given product id.

-- After the data base and queries were ready, I created a node server using express and pg (postgres-node).
-Controller functions were made to handle data base CRUD requests.
-I then used Artillery load test locally.
-After running Artillery tests while useing pm2 to create 2 node.js/express clusters I decided that node and not the data base was the bottle neck.
+- After the data base and queries were complete, I started a node server using express, wrotes routes and handled database connections with pg (postgres-node).
+Controller functions were made to handle data base CRUD logic.
+I then used Artillery to test they system locally.
+In order to find the system bottle neck I ran Artillery tests using one node server & then tested again with two node clusters serving requests to each server round robin.
+I utilized pm2, a node.js process manager to facilitate this.
+Those tests convinced me that node.js was the systems bottle neck.

-- Because of the Artillery tests using pm2 clusters, when I deployed this project to AWS, I decided to horizontally scale using 6 free tier Ubuntu EC2 instances.
-The main read and write end points were tested with loader.io in order to comapre pre and post scaling performance.
+- I initially deployed the project with no scaling and ran some tests and then implemented horizontal scaling using 6 free tier Ubuntu EC2 instances.
+The two main read and write end points were tested with loader.io in order to compare pre and post scaling performance.
+Below you can see a diagram of both scenarios.

-## Not Scaled Architecture
+## Cloud Architecture Before Scaling
 <img src="assets/No_Scaling_Plan_Ratings_Reviews.png" width=60% height=60%>

 ## Scaled Architecture